Malaysian United Indigenous Party: Return to opposition

 The 2022 Malaysian general election resulted in the party making big gains and winning in former UMNO strongholds.
 However, the election resulted in a hung parliament.
 UMNO president Zahid Hamidi's decision to form a government with Pakatan Harapan instead of Perikatan Nasional, as well as Muhyiddin's rejection of the King's offer to form a unity government, resulted in BERSATU becoming the opposition.
 The party continued to make massive gains in the 2023 Malaysian state elections, resulting in the party falling short of a majority in Selangor which had been heavily targeted.

 Despite the party's successes, the post-election period witnessed a massive upheaval due to an intraparty struggle between the pro-Muhyiddin and the pro-Hamzah faction.
 BERSATU has also lost heavily in 4 consecutive by-elections, Pulai, Kuala Kubu Baharu, Nenggiri and Mahkota, leading to deep doubts about its long-term viability as a party.
+In November 2025, BERSATU was wiped out in the 2025 Sabah state election.
+In 2026, BERSATU was wiped out in the 2026 Johor state election and 2026 Negeri Sembilan state election.

+On 7 August 2026, The position of BERSATU as a member of the Perikatan Nasional (PN) was lost on its own when its President, Muhyiddin Yassin, announced the formation of a new coalition.
+PAS President Tan Sri Abdul Hadi Awang said the situation was based on the party's Constitution, which states that when its members join another coalition, they are removed from PN.
+Muhyiddin was reported to have announced that BERSATU would form a new, stronger coalition with several other parties after the 2026 Negeri Sembilan state election.
+The BERSATU president said that the new coalition, among others, also involves parties in the Ikatan Prihatin Rakyat (IPR), including Parti Bumiputera Perkasa Malaysia (PUTRA) and the United for the Rights of Malaysians Party (URIMAI).
+Abdul Hadi said PN did not need to officially notify Bersatu regarding its position in the coalition because the party had withdrawn on its own when making the statement.

+On 9 August 2026, BERSATU planned to raise an official complaint to the Registrar of Societies (RoS), claiming that PAS dominated PN, breached the PN Constitution and denied member parties of their rights.
+PN Chairman Ahmad Samsuri Mokhtar made the claim that BERSATU currently remained a PN member party.